 Bhopal-India (B-I) Process

-Sustainable Forest Management (SFM) has been recognised as an integral part of sustainable development at the UN Earth Summit in Rio (1992).
+Sustainable Forest Management (SFM) has been recognized as an integral part of sustainable development in Agenda 21 agreed at the UN Earth Summit in Rio (1992).
 SFM contributes towards all the three pillars of sustainability viz. environmentally sound, economically viable and socio-culturally desirable.
 In Indian context, it is of critical importance due to the high dependence of people living in and around forests.

 Center for Sustainable Forest Management and Forest Certification

 Indian Institute of Forest Management (IIFM) has, centers of excellence, each dedicated to focus on specialized areas of research within its broad mandate.
 One of these centers of excellence is the Center for Sustainable Forest Management and Forest Certification (CSFMFC).